itsnebulalol/ding/README.md

 # dleovl says:
 This is a fork of `itsnebulalol/ding` to incorporate a GitHub Actions workflow `.yml` for building without a Mac.
-As the license allows for distribution and modification, I feel like this repository can be made.
+As the `LICENSE` allows for distribution and modification, this repository can be made.

-The source is untouched, only `.github/workflows/build.yml` has been created, and this message made in `README.md`.
+The source is untouched, only `.github/workflows/build.yml` has been created for building, and this message created in `README.md`.

 At the time of writing, `itsnebulalol/ding` has a GNU General Public License v3.0 license, you can view it [here](https://github.com/itsnebulalol/ding/blob/main/LICENSE).
 This repository uses the same license.